Pringool/BULLEToHELLo/README.md

 - L

 # Mentions
-The Letters.py is from https://github.com/adityadroid/Alphabeter mine is a bit different
+The Original Letters.py is from https://github.com/adityadroid/Alphabeter
+I changed it to fit better